Here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 This whole story was about pedophilia.

-Foley's a pedophile, he's a rank creep pervert.
+He's a rank creep pervert.

 He's gay.

-He's gay, they say everybody's known he's gay.
+They say, everybody's known he's gay.

-It was the Democrats that got this a Democrats, not Republicans that blew this white.
+The Democrats, not Republicans that blew this white.

 And I don't think we should drop this story until that's done.

-Uh Wolfgang in Miami, you're next.
+Wolfgang in Miami, you're next.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Yes, how how do you do, Rush?
+Yes, how do you do, Rush?

 Thank you, sir.

-Conservatives and they're even innocent after that.
+And they're even innocent after that.

 Conservatives are guilty even when proven innocent.

-And conservatives are guilty for being conservatives.
+Conservatives are guilty for being conservatives.

-Unlike what Democrats have done in the past.
+And what we're seeing here, this individual, Foley, is gone, unlike what Democrats have done in the past.

 Now, the economy is awesome.

-The war on terror is still key in the minds of Americans, and and and and we think that uh it's it's it's very important to leave it up to the liberals.
+And we think that it's very important to leave it up to the liberals.

 And I am really not too sure that the Republicans are going to lose the Congress.

-Um especially when all this stuff begins to really surface.
+It looks like they're going to keep the Congress anyways, especially when all this stuff begins to really surface.

 You know, it wouldn't surprise me, Wolfgang, at all.

-This is right next to Foley's district, and the and polling, internal polling in the last two days, uh shows him picking up ground, gaining ground against the Democrat uh opponent in that race.
+And polling, internal polling in the last two days, shows him picking up ground, gaining ground against the Democrat opponent in that race.

-This is right next to Fony's uh Foley's district.
+This is right next to Foley's district.

-So, you know, I I I I agree with you.
+So, you know, I agree with you.

-But if you want to if you want to know what really shocked people, here is a res Wellstone was respected.
+You know what was really offensive about the Wellstone Memorial, aside from everything you remember about it, but if you want to know what really shocked people, here is a Wellstone was respected.

-Well stone, he was who he was, and he was not a liberal that hid behind a mask or any camouflage.
+Wellstone, he was who he was, and he was not a liberal that hid behind a mask or any camouflage.

-You knew who he was, you knew where his passions were.
+knew who he was, you knew where his passions were.

 They might have been in his beliefs, but he was not in his behavior and his rhetoric.

-So a bunch of Republicans from the Senate went to that memorial.
+So a bunch of Republicans from the Senate went to that memorial, Trent Lott, and they got booed when they walked in.

 Their pictures were shown on the giant video screens that they had erected in there, and they got booed again.